ICAPS2017/icaps2017.github.io/README.txt

-The ICAPS 2017 conference website, based on Halcyonic by HTML5 UP
+The ICAPS 2017 conference website, based on the ICAPS-16 website, which in turn was based on Halcyonic by HTML5 UP